 Rinse the quinoa, oats & lentils.
 Drain out the water and then soak with 3 cups of water for 4 hours.
 Drain out all the water.

-Using a flat spatula start removing the dosa from the outer edges, then gently fold the dosa and serve immediately
+Using a flat spatula, start removing the dosa from the outer edges, then gently fold the dosa and serve immediately

-Before making the next dosa, lower the heat and wipe the pan using wet paper towels.
+Note: Before making the next dosa, lower the heat and wipe the pan using wet paper towels.
 You can also cut an onion in half and use the flat portion of the onion to rub on the pan.
 This helps cool down the pan a bit and will allow you to spread the batter thinly and evenly.

 Here is another way to fold the dosa in a cone shape that kids are sure to enjoy: